NHOrus/srwq-compilation/episode-04.md

 Dumi helpfully patches you through to Ibis' Gespenst, and sure enough you hear the sniffs of someone trying to compose themselves.

-"I...Ibis isn't it?
+"I...
+Ibis isn't it?
 What's the matter?"

-"...*sniff*...Damn you, Sleigh..."
+"...*sniff*...
+Damn you, Sleigh..."

 "That's your friend, isn't it?
 What about her?"

-"She...she's run off again, on another crazy tangent, without a word!
+"She... she's run off again, on another crazy tangent, without a word!
 Just a stupid message, hidden in the OS of her mech.
 'I have been chosen.'
 She said the same thing when she ran off to the DC, and again when she went to Shadow Mirror.
 What does that even mean?
 Why does she do this to me?
 We're practically family, why can't she stay in one place? *sniff* I just want us to go back home together..."

 ~~skip~~ [^1]